sikoba/ECDSA.cr/README.md

 ```

+### Signing a number

+You can also sign a BigInt directly, cf "src/ecdsa/group.cr".

 ## To Do

 * [ ] benchmark against implementations in other languages

 * [ ] test against ECDSA implementations in other langauges

-* [ ] so far only SHA3_256 is implemented.
-Add SHA3 for 224, 384 and 512
+* [ ] add SHA3 for 224, 384 and 512 bits

-* [ ] implement keccack 224, 256, 384, 512

-* [ ] provide more usage examples, e.g. generating an Ethereum address from a private key (one Keccak is implemented), genrating a Bitcoin address etc.
+* [ ] provide more usage examples, e.g. generating an Ethereum address from a private key, generating a Bitcoin address etc.

 * [ ] add h to group.cr, add ability to sign and verify signatures when h > 1